 Of course, certain historical events, especially over the last nine decades have to be carefully vetted.
-US-Chinese author Ken Liu, who also translated two of the ‘Three Body’ books into English explained that certain lines of his ‘The Paper Menagerie’ had to be changed when translated into Chinese to avoid certain references to the Cultural Revolution.
+US-Chinese author Ken Liu, who also translated two of the ‘Three-Body’ books into English explained that certain lines of his ‘The Paper Menagerie’ had to be changed when translated into Chinese to avoid certain references to the Cultural Revolution.
 At first, he was displeased by this but then recognized that the Chinese translators, editors, and publishers would be subject to any political repercussions that such inclusions may cause.

-Two Years ago, LIU became the first Chinese author to win a coveted Hugo Award for the English translation of his ‘Three Body’ translation and this year saw the first female Chinese author, HAO Jinfang, win a Hugo for the English translation of ‘Folding Beijing.’
+Two Years ago, LIU became the first Chinese author to win a coveted Hugo Award for the English translation of his ‘Three-Body’ translation and this year saw the first female Chinese author, HAO Jinfang, win a Hugo for the English translation of ‘Folding Beijing.’

-Incidentally, ‘Folding Beijing’ is one of the 13 stories that appears in ‘Invisible Planets, alongside other short stories by HAO, LIU Cixin, CHEN Quifan (aka Stanley Chan), XIA Jia, MA Boyong, and CHENG Jingbo and translated and edited by no other than Ken Liu.
+Incidentally, ‘Folding Beijing’ is one of the 13 stories that appear in ‘Invisible Planets, alongside other short stories by HAO, LIU Cixin, CHEN Quifan (aka Stanley Chan), XIA Jia, MA Boyong, and CHENG Jingbo and translated and edited by no other than Ken Liu.
 So there’s a good starting point for people to find out more about contemporary Chinese SF.

 How is Chinese sci-fi perceived abroad?

-When I was writing my MA in Chinese studies I would tell my friends that my thesis subject was Chinese science fiction and people would look at strangely and ask “Is that a thing?
+When I was writing my MA in Chinese studies I would tell my friends that my thesis subject was a Chinese science fiction and people would look at strangely and ask “Is that a thing?
 Does that even exist?”

-However in the last few years and mainly thanks to the international recognition of LIU’s ‘Three Body’ Chinese SF has become more well-known.
-Even Barack Obama included ‘The Three Body Problem’ on his book list in a New York Times interview.
+However in the last few years and mainly thanks to the international recognition of LIU’s ‘Three-Body’ Chinese SF has become more well-known.
+Even Barack Obama included ‘The Three-Body Problem’ on his book list in a New York Times interview.

 Does sci-fi have any influence on Chinese society?

 That’s another difficult question to answer.
-I would say – yes - but indirectly.
-Although a lot of SF is actually impossible to make reality given the current level of technology, there is plenty of documented evidence that indicates how SF can and has influenced inventors, engineers, designers etc… in the past.
+I would say – yes – but indirectly.
+Although a lot of SF is actually impossible to make reality given the current level of technology, there is plenty of documented evidence that indicates how SF can and has influenced inventors, engineers, designers, etc… in the past.
 Firstly, I have to make it clear that I’m talking about SF in the west and how that has influenced the world we live in today.
 Of course, certain aspects such as the internet were not really predicted, unless you count the Murray Leinster story ‘A Logic Named Joe’ or the 1934 musings of Belgian scientist Paul Otlet.

-Other ideas such as rocketry and space flight were most definitely influenced by early SF as can be seen from the memoirs of the father of modern Rocketry Robert Hutchings Goddard who took his inspiration for manned-rocket flight from the writings of H.G.
+Other ideas such as rocketry and space flight were most definitely influenced by early SF as can be seen from the memoirs of the father of modern Rocketry Robert Hutchings Goddard who took his inspiration for a manned-rocket flight from the writings of H.G.
 Wells.
 The mobile phone is another prime example of SF-made-reality.
 SF can also make people think about alternative futures such as in the story of population growth out of control, ‘Make Rooom!
 Make Rooom!’ by Harry Harrison which is more popularly known by the feature film adaptation ‘Soylent Green’.

 From these and numerous other examples we can see how the modern world in the West has been influenced by SF, which conversely affects other countries including, of course, China.
 Now, if the question refers to whether Chinese SF has had any influence on Chinese society, I would tentatively say that it’s probably too early to say so.
 But we should keep our eyes on the future.